AUSTRALIAN

 Distinguish yourself from the crowd.
 Inspired by a heritage of early Australian pioneers.
 Christopher’s family standards of workmanship, diligence and sense of business community carry this 145+ year old brand name into a new century of Australian history.
 Ross Hanlon®, President of HANLON® Luxury Goods explains (Sept., 2017): "Our family heritage informs our standards and drives my son to create his finest in handcrafted luxury: perfume, leather bags, scarves, jewelry, skincare and that treasured objet d'art.”

 Today Christopher carries the family’s torch.
 Each piece is painstakingly designed by the HOUSE of HANLON® with a team of dedicated artisans: a leathersmith, a fabric printer trained in screen and digital print, a jeweller specialising in alloy and an organic cosmetic chemist.
 Master perfumer CHRISTOPHER HANLON® produces a limited range of eponymous Australian luxury goods.
 His artistic style and prized perfume notes are manifested even in the finest, most delicate of aromatic pieces.
-The company is still family owned.
+The company is still artisan owned.
 Privately funded with a colourful Australian outback heritage.
-As a youth Christopher, an eccentric maverick and larrikin, defied mainstream Australian fashion convention becoming a modern day pioneer in his own right (following the footsteps of his Great Grandfather Tom Hanlon® and Great Great Grandfather Daniel Hanlon®) albeit in the field of men’s organic cosmetics.
+As a youth Christopher, an eccentric maverick and larrikin, defied convention becoming a modern day pioneer in his own right (following the footsteps of his Great Grandfather Tom Hanlon® and Great Great Grandfather Daniel Hanlon®) albeit in the field of men’s organic cosmetics.

 VEGEMITE JARS + SYDNEY FESTIVAL = LOCAL DYNAMITE